Fiduciary Financial Advisor in Lexington, KY

 1. Good Faith

-Fiduciaries have an obligation to act in "good faith," which means they interact with their clients or beneficiaries honestly, with sincerity, and without any design to deceive or harm the interests of their beneficiaries.
-They must continually act honestly and with the best interests of the clients as a priority.
+Fiduciaries have an obligation to act in "good faith," which means they interact with their clients or beneficiaries with integrity, with genuine intention, and without any aim to mislead or harm the interests of their beneficiaries.
+They must consistently act with integrity and with the best interests of the clients as a priority.

 2. Duty of Loyalty

-Fiduciaries owe a "duty of loyalty" to the beneficiary, which means they must put first the beneficiary's interests above their own.
-They ought to eschew any conflicts of interest that could jeopardize their ability to act exclusively in the client's best interests.
-Every conflicts of interest must be disclosed to the client or beneficiary and the advisor has to still act with the beneficiary's interest over their own.
+Fiduciaries owe a "duty of loyalty" to the beneficiary, which means they must prioritize the beneficiary's interests above their own.
+They ought to avoid any conflicts of interest that could compromise their capacity to act solely in the client's best interests.
+All conflicts of interest must be made known to the client and the advisor has to still act with the client/beneficiary's interest over their own.

 3. Duty of Care

-Fiduciaries have a "duty of care" to apply the standard of care, skill, and diligence that a judicious person would employ in the same or similar situations.
-They must make informed and considered decisions when overseeing assets or making decisions on behalf of their client or beneficiary.
-This duty confirms that they strive to protect and grow the assets under their care while reducing risks.
+Fiduciaries have a "duty of care" to apply the standard of care, skill, and diligence that a wise person would use in the same or similar situations.
+They must make informed and careful decisions when overseeing assets or making decisions on behalf of their client or beneficiary.
+This duty guarantees that they work diligently to safeguard and grow the assets under their care while minimizing risks.

 Fiduciary Financial Advisor in Lexington, KY | Retirement Consultant | Small Business Financial Advisor | Wealth management near me